 Who can participate?

-Children and teens up to 17 years old who have an IL-18 driven autoinflammatory condition due to a genetic diagnosis of NLRC4-MAS mutation or XIAP deficiency may be eligible to participate.
+Children and adults of any age who have an IL-18 driven autoinflammatory condition due to a genetic diagnosis of NLRC4-MAS mutation or XIAP deficiency may be eligible to participate.

 What will happen in the study?

-For the first study phase, your child will receive the study drug Tadekinig alfa for 18 weeks and will be treated with standard of care (SOC), which is a treatment plan that the majority of the medical community would accept as appropriate, to control flares of the disease.
-For this study, your child may receive Dexamethasone (a common anti-inflammatory drug) in combination with Tadekinig alfa for the first 28 days of the study.
-If your child responds to treatment with the combination of SOC and Tadekinig alfa, he/she will then receive injections of only Tadekinig alfa for 14 more weeks.
+For the first study phase, participants will receive the study drug Tadekinig alfa for 18 weeks and will be treated with standard of care (SOC), which is a treatment plan that the majority of the medical community would accept as appropriate, to control flares of the disease.
+For this study, participants may receive Dexamethasone (a common anti-inflammatory drug) in combination with Tadekinig alfa for the first 28 days of the study.
+If the participant responds to treatment with the combination of SOC and Tadekinig alfa, he/she will then receive injections of only Tadekinig alfa for 14 more weeks.

-If your child completes study phase 1 without an ongoing flare at the end of the 18 weeks, he or she may continue into study phase 2, which is an additional 8 weeks.
-In the second study phase, your child will be assigned at random (like flipping a coin) to one of 2 study groups to either receive Tadekinig alfa or placebo.
-Participants in each study group will be given injections of Tadekinig alfa or placebo every 2 days for a maximum of 8 weeks.
+If the participant completes study phase 1 without an ongoing flare at the end of the 18 weeks, he or she may continue into study phase 2, which is an additional 16 weeks.
+In the second study phase, participants will be assigned at random (like flipping a coin) to one of 2 study groups to either receive Tadekinig alfa or placebo.
+Participants in each study group will be given injections of Tadekinig alfa or placebo every 2 days for a maximum of 16 weeks.

-In addition, the study visits will be similar to your child’s regular checkup visits with his/her doctor and will include physical exams, measurements, and blood samples.
-We will also ask you and your child questions about his/her health, disease, medications, etc.
+In addition, the study visits will be similar to the participant’s regular checkup visits with his/her doctor and will include physical exams, measurements, and blood samples.
+We will also ask participants questions about his/her health, disease, medications, etc.

 If you want to learn more about this study, the research team will give you a consent form that thoroughly explains all of the details of the study.
 A member of the study staff will review the consent form with you and will be sure that all of your questions are answered.